29th Annual Conference

 4th-6th December 2019,

-Preliminary Notice and Call for Papers
+Updated Notice and Call for Papers

 The National Association for Gambling Studies (NAGS) welcomes submissions for the 29th Annual NAGS Conference to be held at the Grand Chancellor Hotel, Hobart on 4th-6th December.
-NAGS particularly welcomes applications from both inside and outside the confines of the academic research community.

 The annual NAGS conferences attract national and international speakers from many different areas in the gambling field including, policy-makers, industry representatives, researchers, clinicians, counsellors and a wide range of people working with communities.
 The aim of the conference is to explain and explore research and developments in regulatory practices, government policies, treatment and service delivery, community development and industry practices in order to share knowledge and expertise.

 In 2019, NAGS is interested to attract speakers and delegates from beyond the gambling field and discuss the intersection between gambling, gaming, esports, risk-taking, behavioural addictions, and the related implications for policy and practice.

 We invite presenters to engage and stimulate discussion on a wide range of contemporary and emerging gambling related issues.
 To achieve these objectives, NAGS provides a variety of different presentation formats and forum types.

 ● Individual paper presentations

 ● Ideas forums